-There will be two closed-book, closed-notes in-class examinations scheduled for these dates:
+There will be two examinations scheduled for these dates:

-Midterm Exam Wednesday, October 12, in class Final Exam Thursday, December 15, 2:00-3:45pm
+Midterm Exam Friday, March 3, 12:40-1:35pm Final Exam Tuesday, May 2, 12:00-1:45pm

 The midterm will cover topics from the first half of the class, and is worth 15% of the course grade.
 The final will be comprehensive and be worth 25% of the course grade.
 Combined the exams are worth 40% of your course grade.
+Exams are closed book, but you will be allowed 1 page of handwritten notes and a scientific calculator.